dansmyers/Algorithms/README.md

 5. A take-home final exam.

 ### Grading
 Rather than calculating your score as number of points on a 0-100 scale, your grade will be based on attaining **satisfactory** performance on each of these assignments.
+This approach is called **Specifications Grading** or **Contract Grading** and it has several advantages over the traditional 0-100 based points system:

 I will grade most of the items you turn in on a two-level scale: your work will be either **satisfactory** or receive **no credit**.

-Satisfactory means:
+If you achieve satisfactory performance on enough assigments, described in more detail below, you'll receive a baseline grade of **B-** for the course.
+This demonstrates that you have engaged with the material and met the basic learning outcomes for the class.
+To get a higher grade, you can do more work that shows greater mastery of the course learning outcomes.

+### Scoring
+"Satisfactory" corresponds to a B-level performance.
+It means that the work is:

-1. Substantially complete and correct (there may be some issues, but only minor ones).
+1. Substantially complete and correct (there may be a few issues, but only minor ones).
 2. Shows real understanding and application of the course material
 3. Completed on time in the required format.